hyperagon/LoopyLooper/README.md

 # Loopy Looper
 My little pet-project and how I make beautiful shapes.
-You can find it on my [website](https://hyperagon.github.io/projects/).
+Vibe coded the Export functionality.

 ### Features
 - No dependencies (besides a Browser)